spinnaker/spinnaker.github.io/news/issues/issue1.md

 ## Dear Spinnaker enthusiasts,

 Hi!
 Welcome to the Spinnaker Newsletter, your source for info about the project and community.
-We'll focus on news for Spinnaker operators, developers, and contributors.
+We'll focus on news for Spinnaker users, operators, and contributors.

 ### Spinnaker Summit 2019 (the best yet!)